13reathcode/Natours_Site/README.md

 # Natours | Float layout practice website | First project

+### You can checkout it on https://natours-13reath.netlify.app/

+## In order for this to work you need to follow these steps:

-1. Install node-sass with dev. dependecies.
+1. Install node-sass with dev. dependecies (If you wanna change something) or simply --save (-S).

-    - npm i node-sass --save-dev
+    `npm i node-sass -D`

-2. Type compile:sass in cmd to make this site work!

-    - In the same directory of course

-### You can always change branches to checkout other projects ^^
+2. Install live-server (optinal) locally or globaly (i prefer this).

+    `npm i live-server -g`

+3. Run both scripts writing command bellow | If you skipped step №2 then just write second command

+    First: `npm run start` Second: `npm run watch:sass`

+#### Other scripts used for build proccess you can checkout in package.json foulder

+## Also look into my other projects simply by changing branches/repos ^^